 I just spent a week in Macau to explore this unique city, only an hour’s ferry ride from Hong Kong and discovered all sorts of great things to do and see.

-Macau would make a great alternative stopover if you’ve been to Hong Kong a few times before – and you can clear customs direct from HK Airport in Macau, via the aforementioned ferry.
-Here are some of the things I reckon families will love about it:
+Macau would make a great alternative stopover if you’ve been to Hong Kong a few times before – and you can even clear customs direct from HK Airport and ferry to Macau.

 Galaxy Hotels pools